Code-Institute-Submissions/EdHarty-P2_NOvResub/README.md

   **- Microsoft edge**

-I repeatedly played the game to ensure that all of the results were correct.
+The game was run multiple times to ensure that all of the outcomes were correct.

-I tested the game on different devices  **- Ipad, Laptop, Android mobile**
+The game was tested on different devices  **- Ipad, Laptop, Android mobile**

-I confirmed that all of the HTML structure was legible and comprehendible.

-I ensured the colours used were pleasing to the eye and did not obscure viewing.
+Different  complimentary colour schemes were tested to give a positive colour contrast ratio.

-I generated a lighthouse report for both mobile and desktop applications to confirm that it was running and functioned well.
+The generated lighthouse report for both mobile and desktop applications confirm that it was running and functioned well.

 <img width="939" alt="2022-02-13 (7)" src="https://user-images.githubusercontent.com/88341568/153755003-31c6cce9-25b8-45d3-8acc-ce8ab929601a.png">